 Adventures of Living on the Road

 We set out to have an adventure…and an adventure is exactly what we had.
-The kids loved being on the road!
+The kids loved being on the road trip!
 One felt a little homesick, but nothing too bad.
 They were so excited to go to different hotels…especially ones with pools.
 Also, eating different types of foods (like boiled peanuts) was a lot of fun.

 Challenges We Faced While Traveling

 Of course, there will always be challenges when you live on the road for a few weeks.
-For us, the biggest challenges was figuring out the logistics of getting in and out of the different hotels.
-Plus, we had to figure out a good workflow for the girls and me while we were in the car and at the hotels.
+For us, the biggest challenge was figuring out the logistics of getting in and out of the different hotels.
+Plus, we had to figure out a good workflow for the girls and me while we were in the rental car and at the hotels.
 In the end, both worked out great.

-I’ve also been working on losing weight for a few weeks (goal of 160 lbs) and some of my girls are gluten free.
+I’ve also been working on losing weight for a few weeks (goal of 160 lbs) and some of my girls are gluten-free.
 I knew we would have to figure out the best meal choices while on the road.
 We ate out for every meal…to help me with my weight loss goals, I stuck to intermittent fasting and made the best choices I could for lunch and dinner.

 How We Prepared For The Trip

 I was so thankful that Jill took the time to plan out the whole thing for us.
-It made the trip really smooth and enjoyable.
+It made the road trip really smooth and enjoyable.
 She picked the hotels, routes, and things to do in every area we stayed.

 Another thing I had to consider was my morning routine.
-Since the pandemic started, I’ve been spending an hour for my routine each morning.
+Since the pandemic started, I’ve been spending an hour on my routine each morning.
 I haven’t missed a day since March…so I created an abbreviated version that I could realistically do and stick with.